ItTheHunter/python_test/README.md

-# Autopilot Helm Chart

-This repository deploys services to a Kubernetes cluster using Helm.
-Deployments are managed via automated pipelines.
+This repository sets up services in a Kubernetes cluster via helm.

+Services are deployed by automated pipelines.

+Systems services charts: argocd, cert manager, ingress-nginx.

+Projects applications charts: argoapps.

+Pipelines are separated by branches:
+- test-env - deploys to test-environment in AWS cluster using a test domain
+- preprod - deploys to prod AWS cluster using a temporary domain
+- prod - deploys to prod AWS cluster with a production domain

 ## Where to Change CPU and Memory